tonaljs/tonal/README.md

 tonal.tranpose('P5', 'C')
 ```

-The idea is that you only require the required methods:
+The idea is that you only require the methods you need:

 ```js
 var transpose = require('tonal/transpose')